marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/building-documentation.rst

   virtualenv /tmp/venv && /tmp/venv/bin/pip install Sphinx furo sphinx_copybutton

-The virtualenv Sphinx can be then used by providing `SPHINXBUILD` environment variable.
+Then the virtualenv can be provided to the configure script :option:`install:--with-sphinx-build` and will be used by the build system:

 ::

-  make SPHINXBUILD=/tmp/venv/bin/sphinx-build
+  $ configure --with-sphinx-build=/tmp/venv/bin/sphinx-build

 The HTML documentation uses `Furo <https://pradyunsg.me/furo/>`_ theme and some Sphinx extensions.
 If you use a system Sphinx, then the addition pacakges needs to be installed with pip: